Cardinalis cardinalis, Piranga rubra, and others

 Most cardinal species are monogamous, but typically only for one breeding season.
 They may move on to another mate during the following season.
 The breeding season in temperate regions is seasonal, while breeding occurs year-round in tropical areas.
 Cardinals lay between one and six eggs and will produce one to three broods per season.
 Both males and females participate in incubation, and the males often bring food.
 The incubation period averages 11 to 13 days.
 The young fledge the nest between one and two weeks.
 Cardinals usually reach sexual maturity around one year and can live anywhere from three to fifteen years.

-The global population of cardinals is unknown, but most of their population appears stable.
+The global population of cardinals is estimated to be around 120 million, and their population appears stable.
 Several species have decreasing populations, like the orange-breasted bunting and the glaucous-blue grosbeak.
 Habitat loss is the primary reason for their decline.

 Sources:animals that start with C